 RAF Netheravon, Wiltshire

-HP shed offices built onto the side.
+HP shed offices/workshop built onto the side.

 RAF Netheravon, Wiltshire